Yeni Malatyaspor

 Yeni Malatyaspor Kulübü is a Turkish professional football club based in Malatya.
-The club plays in the TFF First League, which is the second tier of football in the country.
+The club plays in the TFF Second League, which is the third tier of football in the country.

 History

 Founded in 1986 as Malatya Belediyespor.
 Its primary colors are yellow, black, and red, although they originally wore orange and green.

 In 2022, the club's chairman Adil Gevrek resigned from his position, the same season the club guaranteed its relegation to the TFF First League.

 Goalkeeper Ahmet Eyüp Türkaslan was killed by rubble from a collapsed building in the aftermath of the 2023 Turkey–Syria earthquake on February 6.
 Following the earthquake, the club withdrew from the league.

 Due to the severe damage to its facilities the club did not participate in the TFF First league 2023–24 season.